Jaime Pressly Gets Hit Right After Kendall Jenner Was Burglarized

 Yasiel Puig, Derek Fischer, Alanis Morissette, and Cesar Milan are among the other celebrities to have had their Hollywood homes burglarized.

-At this time, there are no suspects in relation to the break in at Jaime Pressly’s home.
+At this time, there are no suspects in relation to the break-in at Jaime Pressly’s home.

 Kendall Jenner Cleans House, Following “Inside Job” Robbery

 A burglary is a frightening thing to discover and, as Kendall Jenner is learning, it causes one to re-evaluate the people in the victim’s life.
-US Weekly reports that, while Jenner may not be casting suspicion or blame without cause, she is taking steps to rid herself of staff who she feels were performing inadequately.
+Us Weekly reports that, while Jenner may not be casting suspicion or blame without cause, she is taking steps to rid herself of staff who she feels were performing inadequately.
 Specifically, Kendall recently let go of her head of security, who failed her at a crucial moment.

 As has been previously been reported, Ms. Jenner had thrown a small party at her Hollywood Hills home on the night of the burglary.
 The security officer in question had been stationed outside to verify the identity of the guests, but TMZ reports that the guard let an uninvited guest slip by to gain access to Jenner’s home.
 The ensuing burglary resulted in the theft of $200,000 worth of jewelry, including a Rolex watch and a Cartier timepiece.

-The security officer had not been employed by Kendall for long, prior to his dismissal.
-Ms. Jenner hired him only after a stalking incident, which occurred earlier in 2016, when an obsessed fan gained entry to her property and frightened the supermodel.
+The security officer had not been employed by Kendall for long prior to his dismissal.
+Ms. Jenner hired him only after a stalking incident, which occurred earlier in 2016 when an obsessed fan gained entry to her property and frightened the supermodel.

 “The decision wasn’t personal, but rather a complete overhauling of security after the incident,” said a source close to Kendall Jenner.